foxws/laravel-modelcache/README.md

 ### Model caching (global)

-To set a model cache value based on its class:
+To put a model cache value based on its class:

 ```php
 Video::setModelCache('randomSeed', 0.1);